al3xandr3/al3xandr3.github.io/_posts/2010-03-08-automate-orgmode-todo-export.md

   - ruby
   - emacs
   - project
-intro: "Automating reports from my (emacs org-mode)TODO list"
+excerpt: "Automating reports from my (emacs org-mode)TODO list"
 ---

 Here's the geek automation of the week, its for helping creating reports from